-Eden is an incredible organization that I got to see close up when I was living in China.
+Eden is an incredible organization that I got to see close up when I was living in Asia.
 Eden serves to restore freedom for the captives of Asia’s red light districts through holistic programs- transforming body, mind and spirit.
 Using their international jewelry business as a platform, they provide career and skill training- empowering women for a new life and future.
 They continually innovate prevention and outreach programs- transforming entire communities.
 Eden is a voice to the oppressed, a light to the darkness.

 I am now selling the jewelry that these girls make, enabling them to live better lives!

 If you would like to get involved with Eden Ministries, all you need to do is buy jewelry!
 Beautiful jewelry that is restoring and saving lives!
 I am now an Eden advocate and sell their jewelry here in the United States.
-If you live in the Canto Ohio area we can meet up!
+If you live in the Canton Ohio area we can meet up!